rs2lab/survey3-raw-tiff-converter/README.md

 ### How to use?

 First, create two new directories to manage the processing of the files named `inFolder` and `outFolder`.
+Inside the `inFolder` you should set the images taken with the Mapir Survey 3 camera to be converted to the TIFF format.

 After that, make sure you run the following command inside the environment created in the configuration section:

 ```bash
 python Convert_Survey3_RAW_to_Tiff.py $(pwd)/inFolder $(pwd)/outFolder